Trip Ideas

 Donner Rim Trail on sunny summer day

-Never Take Hiking For Granite – Five Great Nevada County Hikes
+Never Take Hiking For Granite – Seven Great Nevada County Hikes

 From walking amongst history in Nevada City to taking in the High Sierra above Truckee these five Nevada County hikes will leave you refreshed and energized.